-Norway is another nation to have seen success with a deposit return scheme.
-An impressive 97 per cent of the nation’s plastic bottles have been returned for recycling since the scheme began in 2014.
+Norway, considered a “recycling role model,” is another nation to have seen success with a deposit return scheme.
+An impressive 95 per cent of the nation’s plastic bottles have been returned for recycling since the scheme began in 2014.

 The Norwegian government has set up more than 3,500 reverse vending machines and 11,500 registered collection points across the nation to encourage residents to recycle.
 Up to 92 per cent of the bottles recycled hold material that is of such high quality it can be re-used again in drink bottles sometimes more than 50 times.

 This improvement in recycling infrastructure was paid for by packaging manufacturers, with the government taxing firms for producing single-use packaging.
 They are also made to cover the cost of plastic waste collection and recycling.

 In 2016, France became the first country in the world to ban the manufacture and sale of single-use plastic cups, plates, and utensils.
 The law requires all disposable tableware to be made from 50 per cent bio-sourced materials that can be composted at home.
 This rises to 60 per cent by 2025.